orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 <br/>

-**Example 1**: The effects of adjusting the commission paid to Eth-Only Node Operators, vs diverted to Rpl-Staked Node Operators (keep all input variables the same but change 'c' and 'e'):
+**Example 1**: The effects of adjusting the commission paid to Eth-Only Node Operators, vs diverted to Rpl-Staked Node Operators (default variables but change 'c' and 'e'):
 |scenario 1|scenario 2|scenario 3|
 |:-:|:-:|:-:|
 |c=3%, e=11%, more to Eth-Only|c=7%, e=7%, default inputs|c=11%, e=3%, more to Rpl-Staked|